marcus8448/marcus8448.github.io/content/projects/chat.md

 ### Disclaimer

-I cannot guarantee the security or privacy of messages sent using this application/protocol.
+While I hope the application is secure, I cannot guarantee the security of messages sent.
 Use at your own risk!